sarakapasi/crayfish/README.md

 # crayfish
-P. clarkii 16S and metagenomic analysis code
+16S and metagenomic analysis code for "The microbiome of Procambarus clarkii (crayfish) farmed under different growth conditions"

+- Updates are in progress